 God overrides the will of man >> Predestination >>

-devout Calvinists are the ones with the most trouble with it, while those who
+devout Calvinists have the most trouble with it, while those who

 merely read the Bible and accept it without putting much thought into it are